 Let’s take a closer look at some of the pros, cons, and issues you’ll have to consider.

 - First and foremost, this is a potential revenue opportunity.
-Unique to each operation, you’ll need to determine for yourself if the cost associated with implementing this will be offset by the potential revenue generated.
+Unique to each operation, you’ll need to determine for yourself if the cost associated with implementing this will offset the potential revenue generated.
 You also need to consider how much of a return will make the extra effort worth it.

 - One of the benefits of the threat of further costs for parking illegally is that drivers tend to be more compliant with the rules.
 If they know it’ll cost them for parking longer than they should or trying to park without paying, they’re more likely to follow the rules and pay the required fees.
-The first charge or action by you is often the only notice a person needs to understand that their actions have implications.
+The first charge or action by you is often the only notice a person needs to understand the implications.
 Compliance will improve over time, which could have an impact on your revenue and ROI analysis.

 - Along with the improved compliance comes happier customers.
-Drivers will be less likely to park in reserved or permitted customers spaces so fewer legitimate customers will be inconvenienced when a spot is unavailable.
-This also makes it easier to manage times where parking is prohibited for everyone (for line painting, snow removal etc).
-Customers are notified via email, you have minimal illegal parkers (if any), and you can quickly make the spaces available again.
+Drivers will be less likely to park in reserved or permitted customers spaces so there will be fewer inconvenienced clients when a spot is unavailable.
+This also makes it easier to manage prohibited parking times (for line painting, snow removal, etc.).
+With notifications to customers via email, you have minimal illegal parkers (if any), and you can quickly make the spaces available again.

 - Violation management software will help you to track repeat offenders and manage them appropriately.
-There are different strategies you can consider, including collections, towing (which can be cost prohibitive), or booting a vehicle.
-Often, parking management companies will work with a repeat offender to reduce the total owed to clear the account quickly and to hopefully encourage compliance in the future.
+There are different strategies you can consider, including collections, towing (cost restrictive), or booting a vehicle.
+Often, parking management companies will work with a repeat offender to reduce the total owed to clear the account quickly and encourage future compliance.